-Many of us like to play poker – we like to be focused on the cards, know the rules very well and have a few bonus codes to help us out, such as the Borgata Poker Bonus Code.
+Many of us like to play poker – we like to be focused on the cards, know the rules very well and have a few bonus codes to help us out.
 However, we wouldn’t want to play poker with a magician, who is a master of moving cards and manipulating them, as well as our own attention.
 But why does that work?
 You have definitely found out that their magic is just a sleight of hand and that they are very good at manipulating your attention and their own hands.
 If you haven’t, then stick around, for magic can be explained by science.
 Science has tried to provide us with answers and if we don’t trust science, what else can we trust?

 The Art of Magic